Raphaelfm/CRUD_MONGO_BIBLIOTECA/README.md

 # CRUD_MONGO_BIBLIOTECA
 This project was created to practice the learning of databases in classroom at FAESA.

+Link do Vídeo de apresentação do projeto no youtube: https://youtu.be/cbfybBqKPu8

 Instalação para rodar projeto c# no visual studio code